fweiss/Etappe/README.md

 # Etappe

-Etappe is a browser app for planning a metro transit trip using one or more transit carriers.
+Etappe is a browser app for planning a metro transit trip using one or more transit agencies.
 There are many strategies for creating an optimal trip.
 Some of the optimization criteria are:

 * departure time